 The struggles are many in this journey with brain cancer, but one of the hardest decisions was seeking out a care facility for my dad when the caregiving job became too much for my mom.
+We tried lots of things to make his home comfortable for him, but in the end, we knew he had to move to a care home.
+I bought him and mom a phone from somewhere like fanmisenior so that they could call me if they ever needed me and that gave them both a bit of independence.
+I went to visit him and mom every day but one day, we decided he had to move elsewhere.
 We all wanted to do the job, but dad’s needs grew exponentially it seemed between June and September and by the time he was discharged from the University of Washington Rehab Program, here in Seattle, the reality of his needs became very apparent.
 We were educated about some of these options by the staff at the UW, but it was another specialist in our area that I had been given the name of that really put me on the right path.

 Enter Abby Durr, Housing and Care Specialist from Silver Age LLC.
 Abby knew the area we were interested in quite well on the Eastside of King County.
 We talked several times on the phone and I gave her detailed information about my dad, his diagnosis, and his current needs.
 Abby set up an appointment with me to talk further about my dad and his likes, dislikes, and the type of facilities/homes I was interested in.
 Following our meeting, we toured three very different types of care facilities.
 I was able to get a first hand look at these facilities/homes and interview the owners/staff.
 Abby also asked questions and interviewed staff and asked many questions I wouldn’t have thought of.